Updated on Sept. 9, 2020.

 Why don’t we break up PG&E?

 The idea: An inordinate number of catastrophic wildfires have been traced to Pacific Gas and Electric, which powers most of Northern California, from big cities to remote wildlands.
-Either transition California’s largest investor-owned utility into one public utility or break PG&E into a bunch of municipal utilities.
+One idea is to transition California’s largest investor-owned utility into one public utility or break it up into a bunch of municipal utilities.

 The pros: PG&E is a bankrupt corporation that has been found guilty of six federal felonies, not to mention a history of water contamination, pipeline explosions and electrical fires that are killing people.
 It knew for years that aging equipment was at risk of sparking wildfires.
-And CEO Bill Johnson stands to make millions if the company’s stock rebounds after bankruptcy.
+And it was reported that former CEO Bill Johnson stood to make millions once the company’s stock rebounds after bankruptcy.
 So yes, PG&E’s track record makes it easy to rally public support for a government takeover.

 The cons: Breaking up PG&E may be more costly for consumers and leaves questions about how to serve rural communities, such as the Sierra foothills, where it is more expensive to maintain the electric grid.
 Plus, those wooded areas are at greater risk for wildfires, no matter whose wire the spark comes from.

-The odds: Maybe 3 in 10?
-San Francisco, San Jose and other cities are exploring the possibility of a customer-owned cooperative.
-And Gov. Gavin Newsom has threatened a state-run restructuring unless the utility gets out of bankruptcy and dramatically improves its grid’s safety within the next few months.
-But local annexation of PG&E territory has been litigious and costly for cities that have tried it, and Newsom is demanding fundamental changes to PG&E’s governance and culture.
+The odds: Two in 10.
+San Francisco, San Jose and other cities are exploring the possibility of a customer-owned cooperative, but local annexation of PG&E territory has been litigious and costly for cities that have tried it.

 Why don’t we make utilities repay us for blackouts?

-The idea: Sensing no political downside, Newsom is demanding PG&E offer rebates — $100 to residential customers and $250 to small businesses — to compensate people for the recent public safety power shutdowns.
+The idea: It happened in 2019 and it could happen again.
+Sensing no political downside, Newsom demanded PG&E offer rebates — $100 to residential customers and $250 to small businesses — to compensate people for a widespread public safety power shutdown on Oct.
+9, 2019.
+As a result, the company agreed to a one-time reimbursement.

 The pros: Other businesses offer your money back if customers don’t get service.
 Californians use less electricity than customers in other states, on average, but their rates are relatively high.
 And there’s no harm for politicians in demanding refunds from, say, a company like PG&E, which is both unpopular and bankrupt.

-The cons: PG&E blackouts for October alone have hit more some two million households, and, as noted, that utility is bankrupt.
+The cons: PG&E’s late 2019 blackouts hit some 2 million households while the utility remained in bankruptcy and power shutoffs have since become commonplace during dry, windy conditions.
 In any case, any rebate would be a mere gesture compared to what Californians are about to pay for electricity.
 So far, the average PG&E customer stands to pay an extra $30 a month even before all the details of bankruptcy are worked out.

 Why don’t we move to microgrids?